 Governmental and LGBTI-friendly community organizations will be sought to partner with to promote screenings and scaffold expert education, as well as maximizing audiences, via tapping into the existing reach of each organization such as schools, the health care industry and both corporate and local business.
 These screenings will be held across the country, in strategic rural and urban areas.

-The finished film of The Coming Back Out Ball will be used as a tool to achieve social, cultural and legislative impact and change.
-Legislative change is easier to measure, but social and cultural change can only be measured by ensuring we maximize the audiences that see our film.
+The finished film of The Coming Back Out Ball Movie will be used as a tool to achieve social, cultural and legislative impact and change, in combination with a pilot program devised (in consultation with the wider LGBTIQ++ communities) for the aged care sector.